 Single, Couple or Family, Which is Cheapest?

 From the table of costs we can see that single travellers spend a lot more and this is totally understandable.
 Single person supplements on rooms must add up fast and if I were travelling solo, I’d take fewer risks.
+(I’m due to set off to travel solo very soon, as an over 50 female traveller.)

 I’d be looking for security, better accommodation, tours and guides.
-With my husband by my side I’ll go anywhere but as a solo woman I’d be cautious.
+With my husband by my side, I’ll go anywhere but as a solo woman, I’d be cautious.

 Kids obviously cost less, but unless they’re under two years old, flights don’t cost much less.
 Accommodation cost comes down with kids-stay-free deals but you’ll usually be sharing beds.
 That worked out fine for us when the kids were younger.
 Now I travel with teens and my older son and I do usually share a room, but sharing beds rarely happens now unless it’s a dire emergency.